The ATP Lyon Open is a tennis tournament that is played on outdoor clay courts in Lyon, France.

 Men’s Singles

-The winner of the singles event in 2022 was Cameron Norrie who beat Alex Molcan 6–3, 6–7, 6-1 in the Lyon Men’s singles final.
+The winner of the singles event in 2022 was Cameron Norrie who beat Alex Molcan 6–3, 6–7, 6-1 in the Lyon Men’s singles final (see video highlights of the 2022 singles final below).

 This was Cameron Norrie’s fourth ATP singles title of his career and his second title in 2022 after the Delray Beach singles title he won in February.